TimmyK54/Super-Snake/README.md

 In my biased opinion, the multiplayer in this game is pretty well integrated for a local snake multiplayer.
 In the multiplayer menu screen, you can select the number of players and CPUs with WASD or the arrow keys up to a max of 2 players, 20 AIs, and 20 total snakes.
 The game actually supports more players; in fact there is no real theoretical limit to the amount of snakes.
 However, it doesn't make much sense to have an option for 3 or more players because of a lack of sensible keyboard input from one computer.
 But, if this local multiplayer is ever extended to online multiplayer (very unlikely), the support for more players is already built-in.

 ## AI

 The goal of the AI is to play a perfect game of snake by reacting to the current state of the game.
 Currently there is only one AI implemented in this game, and it is used both in the singleplayer AI and the CPU in the multiplayer.
-Since I couldn't find a suitable and visually pleasing AI algorithm for the specific goal of beating a game of snake, I made my own unique algorithm that I call the [short-sighted algorithm](https://github.com/TimmyK54/Super-Snake#short-sighted-algorithm) for the simple reason that it doesn't use maze searching or pathfinding to compute the future state resulting from present moves.
-It performs surprisingly well at first, but begins to show its flaws when it gets to a length of about 70.
+Since I couldn't find a suitable and visually pleasing AI algorithm for the specific goal of beating a game of snake, I made my own unique algorithm that I call the [short-sighted algorithm](https://github.com/TimmyK54/Super-Snake#short-sighted-algorithm) for the simple reason that it doesn't use maze searching or pathfinding to compute the future state resulting from current moves.
+Instead, it reacts to obstacles immediately in its way.
+When faced with an obstacle, it considers the two cardinal directions it can move perpendicular to its current path, and chooses the path that will lead it to a wall without running into an obstacle (if it exists).
+This is because even if the wall is closer than an obstacle on the other side, there is an almost guaranteed chance it will not trap itself when it reaches the wall.

 #### Short-Sighted Algorithm
 Every time the AI has to make a move, it first computes three sets of values: